bszonye/civ7-town-trix/README.md

 - **triex's city details building tooltips: no conflicts.**
-- **F1rstDan's Cool UI: no conflicts.** when both mods are installed, you can use the Options menu to customize production list styling. thanks for making this work, F1rstDan!
+- **F1rstDan's Cool UI: no conflicts.** when both mods are installed, you can use the Options menu to customize production list styling.
-- **MantisMaestro's Compact Production Chooser: mostly compatible.** when both mods are installed, MM's production list replaces the City Hall version, which also disables one-click repairs.
+- **MantisMaestro's Compact Production Chooser: mostly compatible.** when both mods are installed, MM's production list replaces the City Hall version, which also disables some features like one-click repairs.
-- **KayleeR's Misc UI Modifications: mostly compatible.** when both mods are installed, City Hall features replace some parts of KayleeR's mod related to the production list and building placement.
 - **Slothoth's Abbreviated Repair: incompatible,** but City Hall provides an equivalent feature, one-click repairs.